 "Maps" is the one of the few songs to ever have a distinct opening drum riff, akin to those of the late, great John Bonham.
 This, along with the rest of the band's equally Zeppelin-esque and powerful performances, should make it a shoo-in.
 Alas, it's up against "Mr. Brightside," which has a much more complex riff that is more desired among the novice guitarists that turn music stores into hellholes of sound every day.
 The Killers win!

 USA: MATCH 4

-The soundtrack to a thousnd AMVs faces off against the soundtrack to the actual lives of people.
+The soundtrack to a thousand AMVs faces off against the soundtrack to the actual lives of people.
 "Since U Been Gone" is much shorter than "Stairway" but it does that song's quiet-to-loud thing not once but three times in as many minutes, making it numerically superior to Zeppelin's one piddly climax in an eight-minute song.
-This also makes it better than Linkin Park, who didn't even put a guitar solo on "In the End."
-You know who actually had the foresight to do that?
+This also makes it better than Linkin Park, who didn't even have the balls that to put a guitar solo on "In the End."
+You know who actually had the stones to do that?
 That's right, Kelly did.
 Kelly Clarkson wins!

 Now we move across the pond…